| | | | |

 Storage

-Did you make these classic lemon bars?
+Did you make these lemon bars?
 Please rate the recipe and tell me how it went in the comments below.
-Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more Nova Scotia recipes and simple comfort food.

 Printable Recipe Card